 Despite many reports to the police and doctors and the nuns at school having an idea that abuse was happening at home, nobody did anything as it was deemed a domestic matter (thankfully things have changed for the better these days).
 Her father was never charged with any crime!

 Despite her traumatic childhood she managed to grow up into a successful and functioning adult (with a lot of therapy and support); she has been a teacher and is a prolific writer and performer, singer/songwriter, children’s book author, producer and poet.

-Overall, The Blood on My Hands is a traumatic autobiography about a child and her family suffering horrendous physical, mental and sexual abuse.
+Overall, The Blood on My Hands is a traumatic and harrowing autobiography about a child and her family suffering horrendous physical, mental and sexual abuse.
 How this little girl survived it to become successful and functioning adult, raising a family of her own is a testament to the mental strength of this child.
 She endured a torture that adults wouldn’t cope with, never mind a child.
 Her father ruled her life with barbaric cruelty.

 This book was a heart-breaking read but a riveting one, I read the book in a day.
 It is extremely well-written and despite the subject matter it is an engaging read and a true story.
 It is intense and doesn’t pull any punches.

 A very powerful book and extremely interesting, but harrowing, read.
 You will be moved by this story.
 It is impossible for me to convey the true horror that this child and her family went through, you will have to read the book for yourself.

 Available to buy from Amazon here.